StanGirard/HackRSA/README.md

 Now it is time to hack !

-I create a python notebook MultiplyCerts to see the basic implementation and complexity of a Batch GCD implementation.
+I created a python notebook MultiplyCerts to see the basic implementation and complexity of a Batch GCD implementation.

 I found out that the complexity of the basic implementation of Batch GCD is X^2